 Approximately 80% of women taking Clomid will successfully ovulate during their cycle and about 10% will conceive.
 Pregnancy will typically occur within six months for couples using Clomid while the majority of women will conceive within the first three months.

 Clomid Side Effects

-Despite Clomid's popularity, it may cause side effects running from mild to serious.
-The doctor who prescribes Clomid for infertility should describe in detail the possible side effects.
-Mild side effects can be treated at home; more moderate to serious side effects should be reported to a doctor immediately.
+Despite Clomid's popularity, it may cause mild to serious side effects.
+The doctor who prescribes Clomid should make you aware of the possible side effects.
+Mild side effects can usually be treated at home.
+If you are experiencing more moderate to serious side effects, you should report this to your doctor immediately.

 Mild Side Effects

 - Spotting (vaginal bleeding)